Gamma-radiation sky maps from compact binaries: Models and numerical tools

 \subsection{Magnetosphere description}

 We employ two different relativistic magneto-hydrodynamics~(MHD) numerical codes, \had and \onionX, both able to capture the evolution of NSs and their resulting EM fields.
-Each code uses very different strategies designed for different applications.
+Each code has been extensively used in recent years to explore a number of systems.
+For the purposes of this work, we provide only a cursory overview of these codes, leaving details to the relevant references below.
+The reader can skip to section~\ref{sec:emission_model} without loss of continuity.
+The numerical solutions obtained with these codes were evolved sufficiently long to remove any transients, and validated via convergence studies.
+Each code uses distinct strategies designed for different applications, mainly single vs binary systems.
 In both cases, given initial data for magnetized stars with a particular field topology, the EM fields evolve under either the FF equations~\cite{FFE} or the resistive MHD (RMHD) equations~\cite{Palenzuela:2012my} until they reach a steady state.
 Then we extract the EM fields at a particular time and determine the system's high-energy EM radiation under a particular photon emission model.

 \had is a distributed numerical infrastructure which uses adaptive mesh refinement~(AMR) on a Cartesian grid to solve a variety of problems.
-Basic details of \had can be found in the early work of Ref.~\cite{lieb}, as well as in more recent studies of BNS mergers (e.g. Refs.~\cite{2015PhRvD..92d4045P,Lehner:2016wjg,Sagunski:2017nzb}).
+Basic details of \had can be found in the early work of ref.~\cite{lieb}, as well as in more recent studies of BNS mergers (e.g. refs.~\cite{2015PhRvD..92d4045P,Lehner:2016wjg,Sagunski:2017nzb}).
 To match the ideal MHD environment expected in the dense interior of the NS with a low-density plasma outside, we use RMHD~\cite{Palenzuela:2008sf,Palenzuela:2012my}.
 This infrastructure has been used to study single stars as well as the mergers of general compact binary systems, for example.
-In the current work, we make use of this code to generate the solution to a BHNS system in full general relativity.
+In the current work, we analyze a solution to a BHNS system in full general relativity that was generated with \had and presented previously in ref.~\cite{East:2021spd}.